Ancient Vessels

 $500,000 protection

-By mid-April 1942, US naval planners had determined that the Japanese planned to continue their expansion south and conquer the Coral Sea as part of a plan to capture all of New Guinea.
-To counter that move, the US established Task Force 17, a two-carrier naval force centered on the USS Yorktown and the USS Lexington.
-Rear Admiral Aubrey W. Fitch commanded carrier operations from Lexington.
-The opposing Japanese force was divided into three divisions aimed at capturing Port Moresby on New Guinea to control the straits between New Guinea and Australia and capturing Tulagi, one of the Solomon Islands.
+By mid-April 1942, US naval planners had determined that the Japanese planned to continue their expansion south.
+To counter that move, the US established Task Force 17 centered on the USS Yorktown and the USS Lexington.
+Rear Admiral Aubrey W. Fitch commanded carrier operations from the USS Lexington.

-In March and April, from intelligence, admiral Chester Nimitz deployed aircraft carrier USS Lexington and Yorktown to the South Pacific in order to stop the Japanese advance.
-The result was the Battle of Coral Sea, the first aircraft carrier battle in history
+In March and April, from intelligence, admiral Chester Nimitz deployed the aircraft carrier USS Lexington and Yorktown to the South Pacific in order to stop the Japanese advance.
+The result was the Battle of Coral Sea, the first aircraft carrier battle in history.

-The USN learned much from the sinking of the USS Lexington aircraft carrier, in particular regarding damage control practices and the dangers of flammable fumes spreading through a damaged ship.
+The USN learned much from the sinking of the USS Lexington, in particular regarding damage control practices and the dangers of flammable fumes spreading through a damaged ship.
 These lessons would help save carriers in future battles, such as USS Enterprise on several occasions, and USS Franklin in 1945.

-At 3,000 meters, Lexington aircraft carrier was too deep to have the attention of the wreck salvagers.
-When Paul Allen's team found her on March 4, 2018, she was well preserved, with gun mounts and even aircraft in good condition.
+At 3,000 meters, USS Lexington was too deep for the wreck salvagers.
+When Paul Allen's team found her on March 4, 2018, she was well preserved, with gun mounts and many aircraft in good condition.

-This primarily wood USS Lexington aircraft carrier mode is 30" long x 9" tall x 5.5" wide (1/350 scale) $3,170 Shipping and insurance in the contiguous USA included.
+This primarily wood USS Lexington model is 30" long x 9" tall x 5.5" wide (1/350 scale) $3,170 Shipping and insurance in the contiguous USA included.
 Other places: $300 flat rate.
 This model is in stock and can be shipped within five business days.

 Learn more about the USS Lexington aircraft carrier here: https://en.wikipedia.org/wiki/USS_Lexington_(CV-2)